GW Invariants Relative Normal Crossings Divisors: Rescaling the target

-After rescaling the sequence $\{ f_n\}$ by appropriate amounts $\la_n$, the new sequence $R_{\la_n}(f_n)$ has a limit inside $Z$ which is now a map into $X_0$ satisfying a matching condition along $V_\infty =V$, described in more details later on.
-Of course, in general, different components may fall in at different rates, so we need to rescale several (but finitely many) times to catch all of them, and in the limit we get a map into a building with several levels.
+Conversely, starting with any such fixed choice $(\om^\al, J_0)$ on $\F$, matching along the divisor $V$ with a fixed $(\om, J)$ on $X$, Section 2 of \cite{ip2} describes how to interpolate between them in a neighborhood of the divisor to construct a tamed pair $(\om, J)$ on $\x\ra B$ which restricts to each fiber $X_\la$ as a tamed pair $(\om_\la, J_\la)$, where $R_\la ^*\om_\la$ is a small symplectic deformation of the original $\om$ (as small as needed provided $\al$ is sufficiently small). \end{rem} After rescaling the sequence $\{ f_n\}$ by an appropriate $\la_n$, and passing to a subsequence, $R_{\la_n}(f_n)$ has a new limit inside ${\mathcal X}\ra B$ which is a map into $X_0$ and satisfies certain matching condition along $V_\infty =V$.
+In general, different components may fall into $V$ at different rates, so we need to rescale several (but finitely many) times to catch all of them, and in the limit we get maps into a building with several levels.